tango-controls/rfc/5/README.md

 A Tango Property is a strict definition of a pair of key/value
 * The Property SHALL have one key, called Property Name
-* The Property SHALL have one value, called Property Value
+* The Property SHALL have one value, which could be empty, called Property Value
-* If the device is started upon a Tango Database, Class, Device, Attribute and Free Properties MUST BE be persisted into the Tango Database (RFC6)
+* If the device is started upon a Tango Database, Class, Device, Attribute and Free Properties MAY be persisted into the Tango Database (RFC6)
-* If the device is started without a Tango Database, the device and class properties MUST BE persisted in a file (but no support for the attribute properties)
+* If the device is started without a Tango Database, the device and class properties MAY be persisted in a file (but no support for the attribute properties)
-* All device and class properties SHOULD be directly modified and accessed througth the database device or its file
+* All device and class properties MAY be directly modified and accessed through the database device or its file
-* Attribute properties SHOULD be modified and accessed at any time througth the device object (RFC-2)
+* Attribute properties SHOULD be modified and accessed at any time through the device object (RFC-2)
 * All default attribute and device properties are OPTIONAL
-* The attribute, class and device properties MAY BE defined in the device code and they MAY BE OPTIONAL OR REQUIRED (mandatory)
+* The attribute, class and device properties MAY be defined in the device code and they MAY be OPTIONAL OR REQUIRED (mandatory)
 * TODO memorized attributes, system properties
 * TODO : properties history
 * TODO: error management
 * All device and class properties MUST be loaded at init command or device start-up
-* If a device property does not exist, the device MUST load its class property
+* If a device property does not exist, the device MUST load the class property having the same name
-* All device and class properties SHOULD be modified and accessed througth the database device (RFC-6)
+* All device and class properties MAY be modified and accessed through the database device when using a Tango Database (RFC-6)
 * A Tango device MUST manage the following default device properties: cmd_min_poll_period, min_poll_period, attr_min_poll_period, poll_ring_depth, cmd_poll_ring_depth, attr_poll_ring_depth, polled_attr, logging_target, logging_level, logging_rft (TODO: description of each one)
 * An attribute MUST manage the following default attribute properties (TODO: descriptions):
 	 * String **label** default value "";